New Patients:

 Are there any food restrictions with crowns?

 Generally, there are no strict food restrictions with dental crowns.
 However, it’s wise to avoid certain habits to prolong their lifespan.
 You should avoid biting down on hard objects like ice, nuts, or hard candies.
 These foods can damage the crown.
 Sticky foods like caramels can also pose a risk by potentially pulling at the crown.
-Maintaining good oral hygiene and by-yearly dental check-ups help keep your crown in great shape.
+Maintaining good oral hygiene and bi-yearly dental check-ups keeps your crown in great shape.

 How long does a crown last compared to a filling?